Sitecore/Sitecore.Demo.Scenarios/send/01. Campaign Management/01. Creating and sending campaign/README.md

 1. Give your campaign a name, subject line, pick a sender from the list and click "Next".
 ![Campaign Name](./media/campaign-name.png)

-1. Choose and email list and click "Next".
+1. Choose an email list and click "Next".
 ![Choose List](./media/choose-list.png)

 1. Now it's time to get creative!
-Click "Start designing" and create your own email template or pick and existing one.
+Click "Start designing" and create your own email template or pick an existing one.
 ![Email Templates](./media/email-templates.png)

 1. When ready, click "Update campaign & continue" at the top right corner of the screen and confirm.